GlistPlugins/gipSlider/README.md

 	**`gipSlider`**`slider`
 4. Simply set it up in a line as shown in the example folder.
-5. Use it in your project to get values from the slider.
+5. Get the value with the getValue() function and use it in your code.

 ## License
 MIT